 As it turns out, even though hat channels and double leg channels are essentially the same things, the former is much easier to get your hands on.
 I haven’t been able to find any double leg resilient channels.
 But now that I’ve mentioned hat channels, I also wanted to show you what those look like as well.

-Best Sound Clips and Hat Channels
+Options for Sound Clips and Hat Channels

 If you looked at sound clips and hat channels on studs, you might not be able to tell the difference between them and resilient channels.
 So I’ll also link to a few of these products so you can see how they work.